 J. Per Brodin has served as our executive vice president since October 2020 and our chief financial officer, chief accounting officer and treasurer since November 2020.
 Prior to his joining our company, Mr. Brodin served as a partner of Hardesty LLC, a national executive services firm, and provided Interim CFO services to Hardesty's clients.
 As a partner of Hardesty, he served as the Interim Chief Financial Officer to KKR-owned Fleet Farm, a large general retailer with stores in the Midwest, from March 2020 to August 2020.
-Prior to joining Hardesty, he served as the Chief Financial Officer of ATI Physical Therapy from September 2016 until 2017 and prior to ATI, he served as the Chief Financial Officer of Claire's Stores, Inc., a former NYSE listed global specialty retailer, from February 2008 until August 2016.
+Prior to joining Hardesty, he served as the Chief Financial Officer of Shopko Stores, a general retailer, from December 2017 until April 2019.
+Prior to Shopko, he served as the Chief Financial Officer of ATI Physical Therapy from September 2016 until 2017 and prior to ATI, he served as the Chief Financial Officer of Claire's Stores, Inc., a former NYSE listed global specialty retailer, from February 2008 until August 2016.
 Mr. Brodin is a Certified Public Accountant.